-This homemade hummingbird feeder is the perfect DIY project for the whole family!
-You can teach kids the importance of recycling, learning about birds and spending time outdoors this summer by building a plastic bottle hummingbird feeder from your recycling bin.
+This DIY project helps teach kids the importance of recycling, learning about birds and spending time outdoors this summer by building a plastic bottle hummingbird feeder from your recycling bin.

 DIY Homemade Plastic Bottle Hummingbird Feeder